ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Nonetheless servers MAY decide to send the `RateLimit` fields in a trailer section.

-To ease the migration from existing rate limit headers, a server SHOULD be able to provide the `RateLimit-Limit` field even without the optional `quota-policy` section.

 ## Performance considerations

 Servers are not required to return `RateLimit` fields